 John joined the Kentucky National Guard’s 38th Tank Company headquartered in Harrodsburg, Kentucky.
 On November 25, 1940, John’s tank company was federalized as D Company, 192nd Tank Battalion.
 The company boarded 10 trucks in Harrodsburg on November 28th and its tanks were loaded onto a flatcar and taken by train to Ft.
 Knox.
 The company left Harrodsburg at 12:30 P.M. arriving about four hours later at 4:30 P.M.

 John returned to Camp Polk where equipment was loaded onto flat cars.
 Over the southern train route through Texas, New Mexico, and Arizona, HQ Company traveled to San Francisco, California and were ferried to Ft.McDowell on Angel Island by the U.S.A.T.
 General Frank M. Coxe.
 There they received physicals and inoculations.
 Those men found to have minor medical issues were held back and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

-When they arrived at Guam, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
-At one point, the ships passed an island at night.
-While they passed the island, they did so in total blackout.
+When they arrived at Guam on Sunday, November 16th, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
+At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.